-Continuous exposure of the brain to MDMA may cause functional and structural deficits involving brain lesions along certain neural pathways.
-Long-term use of Ecstasy has also been correlated to degeneration of neurons within the hippocampal, prefrontal and visual areas of the brain.
+Continuous brain exposure to MDMA may cause functional and structural deficits involving brain lesions along specific neural pathways.
+Long-term use causes degeneration of neurons within the hippocampal, prefrontal, and visual areas of the brain.
 Sustained hyperthermia will damage neurons as well.
-Reduction in the brain’s gray matter due to an Ecstasy addiction can negatively interfere with normal sensory perception, speech, self-control and decision-making.
+Reduction in the brain’s gray matter due to abuse can negatively interfere with normal sensory perception, speech, self-control, and decision-making.

-Whether or not ecstasy is physically addictive is a topic of heated debate.
-Repeated use does lead to tolerance, the need to take more of the drug to achieve the same effect, which can lead to abuse.
-Additionally, using ecstasy on a regular basis might lessen the pleasure drawn from day-to-day activities once enjoyed without other chemical enhancements.
+Whether or not it is physically addictive is a topic of heated debate.
+However, repeated use leads to tolerance, the need to take more of the drug to achieve the same effect, leading to abuse.
+Additionally, using it regularly might lessen the pleasure drawn from day-to-day activities once enjoyed without other chemical enhancements.

-Developed more than 100 years ago by Merck, a pharmaceutical company, methylenedioxy-methamphetamine or MDMA, was used by the United States Army in psychological warfare testing 1953.
-A few years later, in the 1960s, some psychotherapists gave their patients ecstasy due to the drug’s effect of lowering inhibitions.
+Developed more than 100 years ago by Merck, a pharmaceutical company, methylenedioxy-methamphetamine or MDMA, was used by the United States Army in psychological warfare testing in 1953.
+A few years later, in the 1960s, some psychotherapists gave their patients Ecstasy due to the drug’s effect of lowering inhibitions.

-When swallowed as a tablet, Ecstasy starts distorting perceptions and increases feelings of euphoria, empathy and invincibility within 45 minutes.
-Effects can last anywhere from three to six hours, depending on the grade and amount of Ecstasy consumed, injected or snorted.
+When swallowed as a tablet, it starts distorting perceptions and increases feelings of euphoria, empathy, and invincibility within 45 minutes.
+Effects can last anywhere from three to six hours, depending on the grade and amount of Ecstasy consumed, injected, or snorted.

-As with other illegal drugs, people purchasing ecstasy can never quite be sure that what they’re taking is not cut with any number of other potentially deadly chemicals.
-Some harm reduction organizations, such as Dance Safe, offer testing kits at “raves” or other venues for users to test the purity of the drugs they’ve purchased.
-This, however, requires people to come forward without fear of being arrested or punished.
+As with other illegal drugs, people purchasing this drug can never entirely be sure that what they’re taking is not cut with any number of other potentially deadly chemicals.
+As a result, some harm reduction organizations, such as Dance Safe, offer testing kits at “raves” or other venues for users to test the purity of the drugs they’ve purchased.
+It is, however, that requires people to come forward without fear of being arrested or punished.